wrandowR/code-challenge/README.md

 # Go Transaction Processing Program

-This is a Go transaction processing program that uses scalable goroutines to process large volumes of transaction data.
-The program opens a CSV file, processes the transaction data, calculates the credit total and average, saves the information to a PostgreSQL database, and sends an email with the results.
+This Golang program reads a CSV file, processes the data, saves it to a PostgreSQL database, and sends an email with a summary of the file's transactions.
 Requirements

 * golang